chocolatey/docs/input/en-us/configuration.md

 ### Flow Control

-* [ ] `failOnInvalidOrMissingLicense` - Fail On Invalid Or Missing License - allows knowing when a license is expired or not applied to a machine.
-Available in 0.9.10+.
 * [x] `ignoreInvalidOptionsSwitches` - Ignore Invalid Options/Switches - If a switch or option is passed that is not recognized, should choco fail?
 Available in 0.9.10+.
 * [ ] `failOnStandardError` - Fail if install provider writes to stderr.
 Not recommended for use.
 Available in 0.9.10+.
-* [ ] `failOnAutoUninstaller` - Fail if automatic uninstaller fails.
 * [ ] `stopOnFirstPackageFailure` - Stop On First Package Failure - stop running install, upgrade or uninstall on first package failure instead of continuing with others.
 As this will affect upgrade all, it is normally recommended to leave this off.
 Available in 0.10.4+.
 * [ ] `skipPackageUpgradesWhenNotInstalled` - Skip Packages Not Installed During Upgrade - if a package is not installed, do not install it during the upgrade process.
 Available in 0.10.12+.
 * [ ] `ignoreUnfoundPackagesOnUpgradeOutdated` - Ignore Unfound Packages On Upgrade Outdated - When checking outdated or upgrades, if a package is not found against sources specified, don't report the package at all.
 Available in 0.10.9+.